-“The response from patrons has been positive and staff have said over and over how fulfilling it is to work with special populations,” said Joan M. Byrne, Largo Recreation Parks and Arts Director.
-“We all win in making recreation, parks and arts open, welcoming and accessible to all.”
+“The response from patrons has been positive and staff has said over and over how fulfilling it is to work with special populations,” said Joan M. Byrne, Largo Recreation Parks and Arts Director.
+“We all win in making recreation, parks, and arts open, welcoming, and accessible to all.”

 You can view dates and times for the City’s adaptive recreation programs here.